HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 ### AUDR

+This section details how the service responds to new project additions, bundle updates and data deletion/redaction events in the DCP.
 The Matrix Service does not subscribe to DSS notifications favoring correctness and completeness of data over real-time availability.
 In practice, this translates to updating its index at a regular schedule or following significant events in the DCP such as the completion and validation of secondary analysis of a project.
 Outlined below are the current SOPs for AUDR operations:

 #### Add